the1Riddle/the1Riddle/README.md

 <h1>Hello, pals... <img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 25px></picture></h1>

-I'm Elvis Otieno, <!--a passionate software engineering student at ALX Africa/Holberton School, dedicated to honing my skills in application development, and software systems as I strive to excel in the dynamic field of software development.--> a young passionate and dynamic software developer dedicated to creating cutting-edge applications and websites, with a primary focus on the backend.
+I'm Elvis Otieno, <!--a passionate software engineering student at ALX Africa/Holberton School, dedicated to honing my skills in application development, and software systems as I strive to excel in the dynamic field of software development.--> a young passionate, and dynamic software developer dedicated to creating cutting-edge applications and websites, with a primary focus on the backend.

 - Currently, I'm working on the EmpowerHer website project with precision and joy.